AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/integrate/web-applications.md

 Web applications integrate with Experience Rollouts by calling the **Feature API V3** to retrieve feature flags and placing conditional logic behind them in your application code.

-See [GET Feature API V3](../../feature-api/get-feature-api-v3.md) for the full API reference, including request parameters, response format, and example calls.
+See **GET Feature API V3** in the Feature API section of this guide for the full API reference, including request parameters, response format, and example calls.

 ## Integration steps {#integration-steps}